Ying-Ju/FewShotIQ/usage_guide.md

   else:
     print(f"{package} already installed.")

-# importing those packages
+from typing import List, Optional, Dict, Any    # For type annotations import openai                                   # To use the OpenAI API import clip                                     # For CLIP model loading and preprocessing import torch                                    # For tensor operations and checking CUDA availability from PIL import Image                           # To handle image loading and manipulation import torch.nn.functional as F

-import requests
+import random
-from PIL import Image
+from FewShotIQ.image_utils import get_image_urls, load_image
-import openai
-import clip
-import torch
-import pandas as pd
-import seaborn as sns
-import numpy as np

-# importing specific functions/modules from those libraries
-from typing import List, Optional, Union, Any from datetime import datetime import torch.nn.functional as F import matplotlib.pyplot as plt from sklearn.metrics import confusion_matrix, accuracy_score, precision_score, recall_score, f1_score, roc_auc_score

-# package for importing our hidden key
+# package for importing the hidden key
-openai.api_key = userdata.get('OPENAI_API_KEY') # insert your key here
+openai.api_key = 'OPENAI_API_KEY' # insert your key here

 device = "cuda" if torch.cuda.is_available() else "cpu"